ilaystone/libasm/README.md

 - [x] ft_strdup

 ## Prerequisit
-to test these function you need 'Nasm installed'(https://www.nasm.us/) and compile the library using it's make file than link it to your main file
+to test these function you need [Nasm installed](https://www.nasm.us/) and compile the library using it's make file than link it to your main file

 ## ressoureces used to realise this project